layderv/focus/README.md

 This is a simple way to add support for games for multiple displays.
 The refresh rate of the window is around 30 fps.

+The `builds` directory contains pre-built executables for Windows and Linux.

 ## Usage

 ```